-- Direct aerial port operations including management of fixed and mobile air terminals
+Direct aerial port operations including management of fixed and mobile air terminals

 - Bachelor's Degree; undergraduate academic specialization in logistics management, economics, management, business administration, computer science, information management systems, finance, accounting, engineering or industrial management is desirable.

 - Commission as an officer in the Air Force Reserve

-- For those without a prior military service commission, successful completion of the nine week Officer Training School at Maxwell AFB, AL is required
+- For those without a prior military service commission, successful completion of the eight-week Officer Training School at Maxwell AFB, AL is required